-7. We recognise that harm also means where a child or young person witnesses harm to another.
+6. We recognise that harm also means where a child or young person witnesses harm to another.

-- 8. Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 9.
-The purpose of this policy is to inform staff, parents, volunteers and governors about Arunside School's responsibility for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 10.
-We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 11.
-All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 12.
+- 7. Safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children and families has a role to play. - 8.
+The purpose of this policy is to inform staff, parents, volunteers, and governors about our school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 9.
+We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 10.
+All staff members believe that our school should provide a caring, positive, safe, and stimulating environment that promotes the social, physical, and moral development of the individual child. - 11.
 We will also empower and support our staff where they have concerns for the safety of children and young people who do not attend our school / setting.

-3 SAFEGUARDING CULTURE IN OUR SCHOOL / COLLEGE
+3 SAFEGUARDING CULTURE IN OUR SCHOOL